 What Happens at an Airport Preclearance Location?

 You will go through the same process at an airport preclearance location that you would on arrival in the US.
-You will give your passport and, if required, visa to the CBP officer, who will check your travel documents and, perhaps, ask you about your trip to the US.
+You will give your passport and, if required, your visa to an American CBP officer, who will check your travel documents and, perhaps, ask you about your trip to the US.
 If an agricultural inspection is necessary, it will take place after your travel documents have been checked.

 What Travel Documents Will I Need to Go Through Preclearance?